 What mediation is and how it can help

-Mediation is held by a neutral person (a ‘mediator’).
+Mediation is held by a neutral person (a 'mediator').
 The mediator is impartial.
 This means they do not take sides.
-They’re there to help both parties find a solution that all the parties agree to.
+They’re there to help everyone involved find a solution they can all agree to.

-It’s normally used to settle disputes about working relationships.
-Mediation is not judging who was right or wrong in the past, but looks at how to agree on working together in the future.
+It’s not about judging who was right or wrong in the past, but looks at how to agree on working together in the future.

-Mediation is a quick way to resolve a dispute and is:
+Mediation is a quick way to resolve disagreement at work and is:

 - less formal

 - allowing everyone involved to have control of what’s finally agreed

 There are many benefits of mediation.
 For example, mediation can help to:

 - avoid more formal processes, such as going to employment tribunal